 The downstairs area is divided between a neat kitchen (note: the polished stone work surface and Smeg fridge, where a bottle of bubbly greets your arrival) and dining area (seats four) and a sitting area with sofa and two comfortable armchairs.

-If there are four of you, this area converts into a sleeping area with its own flat screen TV and bathroom.
+If there are three of you, this area converts into a sleeping area with its own flat screen TV and bathroom.
 The ceiling is oak and the interior, painted white, has a suitably seaside atmosphere to it.

 The upstairs interior is one huge, high-ceilinged bedroom.
 From the large (super-comfortable) double bed you look round an imaginatively decorated room, with coloured leaded glass windows, wide mirrors, candelabra and an antique, usable bathtub which sits on feet in its own corner.
 It supplements an en-suite bathroom.
 From the bed you can also watch a large flat screen TV and DVD.